Systematic Literature Review on Vehicular Collaborative Perception -- A Computer Vision Perspective: Collaboration type (RQ1)

 \subsubsection{Graph-Based Feature Fusion}

 Graph structures are practical tools to represent complex relationships among data elements, where features are modeled as nodes interconnected by edges.
-These edges depict interactions between features. \gls{GNN} \cite{scarselli2008graph} is adept at processing this graph-structured data, facilitating effective information aggregation and propagation across the network.
-Multi-agent collaboration, for instance, can be conceptualized as a graph where nodes represent individual agents and edges represent inter-agent collaborations.
-Wang et al. \cite{V2VNetVehicletoVehicleCommunication-2020-wangb} introduce a spatially-aware \gls{GNN} where each agent maintains a local graph with nodes holding state representations.
+These edges depict interactions between features.
+As shown in Fig.~\ref{fig:graph_fusion}, multi-agent collaboration can be conceptualized as a graph where nodes represent individual agents and edges represent inter-agent collaborations. \gls{GNN} \cite{scarselli2008graph} are well suited for processing such graph-structured data, enabling effective message passing and node state updates that facilitate information aggregation and propagation across the network.
+For instance, Wang et al. \cite{V2VNetVehicletoVehicleCommunication-2020-wangb} introduce a spatially-aware \gls{GNN} where each agent maintains a local graph with nodes holding state representations.
 These states are updated via a trainable neural network such as ConvGRU, which processes edge-weighted feature maps from all nodes to output updated node representations.
 This method incorporates historical context, enhancing temporal alignment and enabling joint object detection and motion prediction.
 Li et al. \cite{LearningDistilledCollaboration-2021-lib} propose a collaboration graph with trainable edge weights reflecting the collaboration strength between agents.
 These spatially and temporally aware weights allow agents to identify regions requiring collaboration dynamically.
 Xiang et al. \cite{HMViTHeteromodalVehicletoVehicle-2023-xiangb} further evolve this concept by introducing the H3GAT, a heterogeneous 3D graph attention model that integrates attention mechanisms with GNNs.
 This model captures local and global interactions, preserving detail and providing a comprehensive context.
 Liu et al. \cite{HPLViTUnifiedPerception-2023-liuc} employ a multiscale graph-attention technique to extract more comprehensive semantic information across different levels of granularity, enhancing feature integration.

 In conclusion, GNNs represent a sophisticated approach to modeling multi-agent collaboration.
 GNN fusion with attention mechanisms enables a nuanced capture of local and global contexts, facilitating a more detailed and integrated feature analysis.